 Which school should I put first?

-What happens if my son/daughter is offered a place at Dane Court?
+What happens if my child is offered a place at Dane Court?

-Is it possible to get a place at Dane Court if my son/daughter has put another school as first choice?
+Is it possible to get a place at Dane Court if my child has put another school as first choice?

 Yes.
 When places are allocated children are prioritised according to the school's oversubscription criteria, not where parents named them on their application form.